Kaioru/memefy/README.md

 * hashtag
 * alternating
 * alternating2
+look 'ma! all these dank memes i can use!1!!

 ## c o n t r i b u t i n g
 want to help a greater good? want a direction in life?